Intro: Wakeboard Winch - 2013

 At our summer cottage, motor boats were prohibited many years ago and, when I visited a surf shop named "Shark" a salesman made me aware that it was possible to use a wake board winch that simulate the cable park and that cost around $ 2100, I could then continue practicing wakeboard.
-I searched on the Web and ask my friend if it was a good idea and then I finally decided that I had to build my own winch for wakeboarding that could also be used for urban snowboarding.
+I searched on the Web and ask my friend if it was a good idea and then I finally decided that I had to build my own wakeboarding winch .

 After two summer , I finally finished my wakeboard winch project , I am 15 years old and this was my first big project.